GrammaticalFramework/gf-ud/README.md

 - make compile
 - cat test.conllu | ./gfud -ud2gf grammars/MiniLang Eng Utt at
 - cat test.gftrees | ./gfud -gf2ud grammars/MiniLang Eng Utt ud
 - echo "the black cat sees us" | ./gfud -string2gf2ud grammars/MiniLang Eng Utt

+You can also follow the instructions in doc/training-and-testing.txt to test a combination with Malt parser.

 The largest changes are perhaps in the format of dependency configurations.
 One goal was to merge the gf2ud and ud2gf annotations.
 See